tggSearch/tggSearch.github.io/docs/pay-bot-en.md

 description: Assuming you have valuable resources, such as a social engineering database, numerous cracked software, or even a shared account for free chatgpt, or perhaps you possess technical expertise to lead others in the world of cryptocurrency perpetual contracts, ensuring a certain reputation income for everyone
 canonical_url: './pay-bot-en.html'
 ---
-# Telegram Paid Bot, Boost Your Income with feeMaster

 Assuming you have valuable resources, such as a social engineering database, numerous cracked software, or even a shared account for free chatgpt, or perhaps you possess technical expertise to lead others in the world of cryptocurrency perpetual contracts, ensuring a certain reputation income for everyone.
 In that case, you wish to share these benefits with those who join your group chat and charge them for entry.
 This is where you need a paid bot.

 [feeMaster Bot Telegram Link](https://t.me/feeMasterBot)